footballhead/vampyr-utils/README.md

 javac blackforestprogramming/vampyrutils/Con2PNG.java
 ```

-Pallet File
+Palette File
 -----------

 Images in _Vampyr_ only use 16 colors, stored as binary in the image file from
 `0x00` to `0x0F`.
-Therefore, the pallet file contains 16 colors, one on each
+Therefore, the palette file contains 16 colors, one on each
 line; the first line is the color for `0x00`, the second line is the color for
 `0x01`, and so forth.